yannickdebree/lunatic/README.md

 Frameworks like Symfony have even implemented this feature, but they don't use the same comments to generate the documentation of routes.

-So the idea behind Lunatic is to give developers the possibility to manage configuration and documentation together.
+So the advantage of Lunatic could be it'll give developers the possibility to manage configuration and documentation together (the package is actually not completed for this behavior).